dmrd/old_site/production/scanner/markdown.md

 Hardware:

 + Laptop
-+ arduino mega
++ Arduino mega
-+ off the shelf webcam (hd)
++ Webcam
-+ two laser modules
++ Two laser modules
-+ glass stirring rods to spread the laser into a line
++ Glass stirring rods to spread the laser into a line
-+ stepper motor
-+ stepper controller
++ Stepper motor and controller
-+ wood, screws, and felt
++ Wood, screws, and felt to line the box
 + Lots of batteries to power the motors and lasers

 Software:

 + Python 2.7
-+ opencv for capturing and lowlevel processing of images
++ OpenCV for capturing and low-level processing of images
-+ numpy for speeding up image processing
++ Numpy for speeding up image processing

-The arduino controls the lasers and stepper motor, and the laptop signals to the arduino and manages capturing images.
+The Arduino controls the lasers and stepper motor, and the laptop signals to the Arduino and manages capturing images.

 We originally alternated taking pictures and having the motor take a step, but this took much longer than necessary.
 Instead, we have the motor do a full